microsoft/MTC_GuestAccessTeamsWorkshop/README.md

 * Power Apps
 * Microsoft Teams

-At the end of this workshop you will have a working proof-of-concept application that allows you to submit a request for a Microsoft Team that follows a provisioning workflow with Guest Access on or off on a per-team basis
+At the end of this workshop you will have a working proof-of-concept application that allows you to submit a request for a Microsoft Team that follows a provisioning workflow with Guest Access on or off on a per-team basis.

 ## Setup
 This repo is organized into a few folders